ReturnInfinity/BareMetal-OS/README.md

 	dd if=baremetal_os.img of=/dev/sdc

 Once the disk image is written you can install the disk in the system and boot from it.

+## UEFI USB

+Copy the `BOOTX64.EFI` file to `/EFI/BOOT` on your USB drive and boot your system from it.

 // EOF